FlowFuse/flowfuse/docs/contribute/architecture.md

 #### nr-auth

-This plugin is used to authenticate users trying to access the Node-RED Editor, it reffers back to the FlowForge Management Application to ensure only members of the team that owns the project can log in.
+This plugin is used to authenticate users trying to access the Node-RED Editor, it refers back to the FlowForge Management Application to ensure only members of the team that owns the project can log in.

 #### nr-audit-logger